msawczyn/EFDesigner/README.md

    - Works with Visual Studio 2019 - mostly (see Known Issues, above)
    - Better formatting for XML comment docs
    - Added autoproperty toggle for association ends, allowing for implementation of partial methods to examine and/or override association getting and setting
-   - Removed experimental method added in 1.2.6.22 for generation of orphan association cleanup.
+   - Removed experimental method added in 1.2.6.22 for generation of orphan association cleanup in EF6.
 The experiment failed :-(
    - Documentation enhancements
    - Change in generated code to eliminate name clashes in certain circumstances (See https://github.com/msawczyn/EFDesigner/issues/48)
    - Fix: Removed duplicate indices being created for key fields
-   - Fix: Setting different value than default produces duplicated HasColumnType call in EF Core (See https://github.com/msawczyn/EFDesigner/issues/58).
+   - Fix: "Setting different value than default produces duplicated HasColumnType call in EF Core" (See https://github.com/msawczyn/EFDesigner/issues/58).
 Thanks to tdabek (https://github.com/tdabek) for the PR!
    - Fix: "Defining ColumnType causes error in generated DBContext" (See https://github.com/msawczyn/EFDesigner/issues/64)
    - Fix: "EFCore indexed column not generated and support for multi column indexing" (See https://github.com/msawczyn/EFDesigner/issues/62)
    - Fix: "One-to-one seems to generate incorrect code" (See https://github.com/msawczyn/EFDesigner/issues/60)